Treating Chronic Back Pain: Intracept vs. RFA

 When you’re dealing with chronic back pain, understanding the potential outcomes of any treatment is a top priority.
 Both Intracept and radiofrequency ablation are effective, minimally invasive procedures, but they shine in different ways.
 The right choice depends on the source of your pain, your treatment goals, and your lifestyle.
 Let’s break down what you can expect from each procedure in terms of success rates, recovery, and long-term relief.

-Intracept: Success Rates and What to Consider
+Intracept: What Are the Success Rates and Risks?

 The Intracept procedure is a game-changer for a very specific type of chronic lower back pain called vertebrogenic pain.
 Studies show impressive results: about two-thirds of patients experience at least a 50% reduction in pain, and roughly one-third become completely pain-free.
 Because it targets the basivertebral nerve inside the vertebrae, it offers a durable solution for pain that originates from damaged vertebral endplates.